 Your marketing work is just as important as the work you’re putting into the production of amazing content.
 Perhaps even more important.
-I recommend you spend at least half of your time on promoting your content.
+I recommend you spend at least half of your time on promoting your content and getting links.

-This is why I have published this detailed guide: 40 Places To Share, Promote And Distribute Your Content.
+This is why I have published this detailed guide: How To Promote Your Blog

 Help visitors discover and explore more of your content